 once you have the external movements and are starting to feel and sense the internal chi, new possibilities open up to use Wing Chun for meditation (moving meditation).

 Wing Chun is a potent internal martial art that builds internal energy and power.

 It is an art-form that can be practiced alongside many other martial art forms, building greater sensitivity and strength for self-defense.

-The advantages of practicing Wing Chun go far beyond than learning to effectively defend yourself and getting in shape.
+The advantages of practicing Wing Chun goes far beyond learning to effectively defend yourself and getting in shape.